narguess-alizade/narguess-alizade.github.io/_pages/projects.md

       <h3> Theory for Polyelectrolyte Hydrogel Diffusiophoresis </h3>
       <p>
-        Developing continuum theory for diffusiophoresis in polyelectrolyte hydrogels — how imposed solute gradients generate osmotic and electric stresses that deform and migrate the polymer network.
-The models couple network mechanics with ion transport and solvent flow.
+        Developing continuum theory for diffusiophoresis in polyelectrolyte hydrogels — how imposed ionic gradients generate osmotic and electric stresses that deform the gel polymer network and whether these deformations are superdiffusive.
+The models couple polymer network mechanics, in linear and nonlinear elasticity regime, with ionic transport.
       </p>
     </div>
     <div class="col-md-4 text-center">